List of unsolved murders in Canada

-The following is a list of unsolved murders in Canada.
+The following is a list of unsolved homicides in Canada.
 Hundreds of homicides occur across Canada each year, many of which end up as cold cases.
 In 2021, the country's intentional homicide rate stood at around 2.06 per 100,000 individuals, increasing for the third consecutive year.
 Violent crime continued to increase in Canada during the following year, with the homicide rate reaching 2.25 per 100,000 people in 2022, the highest rate in the past three decades.